-II.
-INFORMATION SOCIETY TECHNOLOGIES' (IST) DIFFUSION
+E. INFORMATION SOCIETY TECHNOLOGIES' (IST) DIFFUSION

-II.1.
+E.1.
 General trends

-While no systematically collected data on the use of Information society technologies (IST) in different service or manufacturing sectors is available, it could be presumed that sectors which have invested in IT more heavily (Table II.6.) are probably also the more intensive users of ICT.
+While no systematically collected data on the use of Information society technologies (IST) in different service or manufacturing sectors is available, it could be presumed from the evidence in Section D.1.
+(Table D1) that sectors which have invested in IT more heavily are probably also the more intensive users of ICT.
 Accordingly, service activities should have much higher IST diffusion rates than industry, and among them wholesale and retail, transport and communications, financial intermediation and public administration should be in the forefront.
 Such approximation does provide some indication on IST diffusion, however our assessment of IST diffusion relies on the data related to the use of individual elements of IST (e.g. computers, telephony, Internet, eCommerce) in general or in the households, in public services and in the corporate sector.
-These data are collected by the research team at the Faculty of Social Sciences and were recently published also by the Statistical Office of the Republic of Slovenia as official data19 (see Box 2).
+These data are collected by the research team at the Faculty of Social Sciences and were recently published also by the Statistical Office of the Republic of Slovenia as official data62 (see Box E1).
 Where available, data on individual sectors are also presented.

-According to numerous surveys, Slovenia ranks high or highest among the transition countries both in terms of telecommunications infrastructure and equipment, fixed and mobile lines, and in terms of number of PCs per inhabitant and Internet penetration (Statistics in Focus, 2002^{20} , ICT, Enlargement Futures, 2002).
+According to numerous surveys, Slovenia ranks high or highest among the transition countries both in terms of telecommunications infrastructure and equipment, fixed and mobile lines, and in terms of number of PCs per inhabitant and Internet penetration (Statistics in Focus, 2002^{63} , ICT, Enlargement Futures, 2002).
 Recently published Digital Access Index (DAI) by ITU confirms high rating of Slovenia, which is the only candidate country to be categorised among high access countries concerning ICT access.
 DAI combines eight variables, covering five areas to provide an overall country score: availability of infrastructure, affordability of access, educational level, quality of ICT services, and Internet usage (ITU, 2003).